Reactive-Network/reactive-test-lib/README.md

 Everything runs on a single EVM instance.
 Chain IDs are purely logical values stamped on `LogRecord.chain_id` and `Callback.chain_id`.
 There is no actual cross-chain communication.

+### Callback Routing

+The simulator routes callbacks based on the `Callback` event's `chain_id`:

+- **Cross-chain** (`chain_id != reactiveChainId`): Executed via `MockCallbackProxy`, which injects RVM ID and calls the target.
+This simulates the real callback proxy on destination chains.
+- **Same-chain** (`chain_id == reactiveChainId`): Executed via `vm.prank(SERVICE_ADDR)` with RVM ID injection.
+This simulates how RVM-to-RN callbacks are delivered by `SERVICE_ADDR` on the Reactive Network.

+### Multi-Step Cycle

+`simulateFullCycle` orchestrates multi-hop protocols:

+1. Execute initial call, capture events
+2. Match events against subscriptions, call `react()`, collect `Callback` specs
+3. Execute each callback while recording events emitted by the target
+4. Tag new events with the callback's `chain_id` (events from a Sepolia callback are Sepolia events)
+5. Feed events back to step 2
+6. Stop when no callbacks are produced or `maxIterations` is reached

+This handles complex protocols like bridges where a single user action triggers a chain of reactive cycles across multiple logical chains.

+### Chain Registry

+The chain registry maps contract addresses to logical chain IDs.
+When using auto-detect trigger methods, the simulator looks up the origin's chain ID from the registry instead of requiring it as a parameter.

+In full-cycle mode, events captured during callback execution are automatically tagged with the correct chain ID (the callback's destination chain), so the registry is mainly useful for the initial trigger.

 ### `vmOnly` / `rnOnly` Modifiers

 `AbstractReactive.detectVm()` checks `extcodesize(SERVICE_ADDR)`.
 Since we etch mock code to that address, `detectVm()` sets `vm = false` (thinks it's on Reactive Network).
 This allows `subscribe()` to work in constructors.
 If your `react()` function uses `vmOnly`, call `enableVmMode(address(rc))` after deployment to flip the flag.

 ### RVM ID Injection

-The real Reactive Network overwrites the first 20 bytes of the first callback argument with the deployer's address. `MockCallbackProxy` replicates this behavior, so `rvmIdOnly` modifiers work correctly in tests.
+The real Reactive Network overwrites the first 20 bytes of the first callback argument with the deployer's address.
+Both `MockCallbackProxy` (cross-chain) and the simulator's direct delivery (same-chain) replicate this behavior, so `rvmIdOnly` modifiers work correctly in tests.

 ### Subscription Matching